waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_1.md

 task default: [:cop, :spec]
 ```

 and then all RSpec tests can be run using the command 'rake' which will do the equivalent of running first 'rubocop' and then 'rspec'.
 The main advantage here is that you will not run your tests until you have fixed any style issues with your code.
 Again please **DO NOT** copy and paste the above file, please type it out.
 It may not make complete sense now, but this is pure Ruby and in time you will understand every component.
+Eventually we'll see how the '::' symbol is used to refer to the nested namespaces created by Ruby classes and modules being defined within each other.

 So now our file structure looks like this: